 By Darian Towner, Prevention Specialist, House of Hope

-Nearly 1 in 5 women in the U.S. have experienced rape or attempted rape, according to the National Intimate Partner And Sexual Violence Survey.
-Native Americans are twice as likely to experience a rape or sexual assault compared to all races.
-These statistics should stop us in our tracks and cause us to think, but more than that, they should motivate us to use our voices and be agents of change.
+Nearly one in five women in the U.S. have experienced rape or attempted rape, the National Intimate Partner And Sexual Violence Survey reports, with Native Americans being twice as likely to experience a rape or sexual assault compared to all races.
+These statistics should stop us in our tracks and cause us to think, but more than that they should motivate us to use our voices and be agents of change.

-Practical ways you can spark change right where you are right now: believe survivors, challenge victim blaming and respect boundaries.
+Practical ways you can spark change right where you are right now: believe survivors, challenge victim blaming, and respect boundaries.
 Believe a survivor, as opposed to questioning or assuming what you think might have happened.
 Challenge victim blaming completely and wholeheartedly.
 Respect boundaries set by others and decide where your own personal boundaries should exist.
 In other words, understand the vital concept of consent.
-Ensure that you understand the absence of a verbal no does not equate to a yes.
-Any individual has the right to change their mind at any given moment, which needs to be respected.
+Ensure that you understand the absence of a verbal no does not equate to a yes and that any individual has the right to change their mind at any given moment, which needs to be respected.
 Teach your children that their body belongs to them and also how to handle a “no” that might arise in situations.

-As always, if you or someone you know is experiencing intimate partner violence, sexual assault or stalking and would like more information, please contact House of Hope at 405-878-4673 or visit us online at facebook.com/cpnhouseofhope.
+As always, if you or someone you know is experiencing intimate partner violence, sexual assault, or stalking and would like more information, please contact House of Hope at (405) 878-4673 or visit us online at www.facebook.com/cpnhouseofhope.